 She did just that and today, Mother of Pearl is leading the way as one of the world’s best-loved sustainable labels.

-This year also sees Amy take the focus of the acclaimed film, Fashion Reimagined.
+In 2022 Amy took the focus of the acclaimed film, Fashion Reimagined.
 The fashion documentary follows Amy post-winning the much-celebrated Vogue award for the Best Young Designer of the Year and her trajectory to changing the face of the brand.

 Find out more about the film in our monthly Eco Edit round-up.